dsdeiz/headless-drupal/Notes.md

 CORS is not supported in core yet therefore the front end needs to be hosted on the same server as  our headless Drupal.

 POST, PATCH, and DELETE HTTP verbs require `hal+json` representation.
+No idea why it's using PUT instead of PATCH.

 Examples of browser extensions acting as HTTP Clients are Postman or Dev HTTP client.